• Twitter

 • Partner to deliver services and learn

-Who are we?
+Who we are

 The National FGM Centre is a partnership between Barnardo’s and the Local Government Association (LGA) to achieve a systems change in the provision of services for children and families affected by Female Genital Mutilation (FGM).
 Funded by the Department of Education as part of its Children’s Social Care Innovation Programme, the Centre works closely with key partners from Local Authorities, Health, Education, Police, and the voluntary sector to achieve its vision and aims.
-In 2017, the Centre’s remit was extended to include Breast Ironing/Flattening and Child Abuse Linked to Faith or Belief.

-Our Team
+Our team

 We are a team made of frontline Social Workers, Children Service Manager, National Lead for Strategic Partnering and Sustainability, National Lead for Learning & Professional Development, Knowledge Hub and Digital Officer, Administrator, Business Support Manager and our Head of Centre, Leethen Bartholomew.

-Our Services
+Our services

 Social Care Provision

-“Thank you for your support during the Ofsted Inspection…The excellent work that you are doing in relation to FGM…was highlighted in the feedback by the inspectors ” (Director, local authority)
+“Thank you for your support during the Ofsted Inspection…The excellent work that you are doing in relation to FGM…was highlighted in the feedback by the inspectors ”

 Community Engagement

-This includes working with men and boys and faith leaders.
-Community organisations are engaged through stakeholder events, peer research and community intervention programmes.
+We recognise the need to engage communities in prevention to change embedded attitudes and behaviours.
+This includes working with men and boys, as well as faith leaders.
+Community organisations are engaged through stakeholder events, peer research, and community intervention programmes.
+We also work with schools to engage with parents and their local communities.

 Knowledge Hub